 We as your property manager do not have control over who does the work.
 The home warranty company will decide that.
 They frequently opt for new contractors or the cheapest one.
 You can easily see how the quality of work will suffer.
 Tenant satisfaction will below.
 Overall frustration will be high.

 Home warranty policies are one of the biggest landlord rip-offs that we have ever seen.
-We hate losing control of who is doing the work on your investment.
-We hate losing control over how long it takes to get the work done.
-We hate having to spend your money paying out rent credits because the home warranty company can’t get their act together.
+We hate losing control of who is doing the work on your investment and how long it takes to get the work done.
+Most importantly we hate having to spend your money paying out rent credits because the home warranty company cant perform.